getify/foi-lang/formalization-work/Foi-Specification.md

 Structural equality is exact throughout. `0.1 + 0.2 ?= 0.3` is `true`, and `(1 / 3) * 3 ?= 1` is `true`.
 There is no NaN, no infinity, and no signed zero.

-**Every arithmetic marker on numbers returns `float`.** A marker is a dispatch site (§3.8.5) and its result type is the type its hook declares (§9.7.1), so `4 * 2` has view `float` even though the value it produces is whole. `int` is a constraint a program writes at a position, never a result the language derives.
+**Every arithmetic marker on numbers returns `float`.** A marker on non-namespaced operands resolves to the language-level operator rather than to a namespace hook (§3.1.1.4), and each marker carries one result type there, so `4 * 2` has view `float` even though the value it produces is whole (§9.7.1). `int` is a constraint a program writes at a position, never a result the language derives.

 Division by zero has no answer to return.
 It performs `Effect.Sys.Fatal.DivideByZero` (§6.13.5), whose runtime handler terminates the run naming the source position; a program installing its own handler resumes with a value of its choosing.
 A non-numeric operand does not reach arithmetic at all: the markers take numbers, so an operand whose view disagrees is a compile error at the operand, and one whose view is unproven carries a runtime assertion (§9.7.7).

 **Operations whose results are irrational** -- `sqrt`, the transcendental functions, and the circle constant among them -- take a requested precision and produce the exact rational at that precision.
 The precision parameter carries a default, so an unqualified call is well-formed; the result is exactly the rational it reports, and successive results at different precisions are different numbers.

+**A number renders as the text that denotes it exactly.** A number whose denominator in lowest terms has no prime factor other than 2 and 5 has a terminating decimal expansion and renders as that expansion; every other number renders in ratio form, `N/D` in lowest terms with the sign carried on `N`.
+Both forms are Foi source denoting the number rendered, so a rendering loses nothing:

+    1 / 2;              // renders "0.5"
+    1 / 3;              // renders "1/3"
+    -3 / 6;             // renders "-0.5"
+    2 / 3 + 1 / 6;      // renders "5/6"

+A rendering is decimal or ratio at every site.
+A radix-escaped literal renders in decimal, on the same ground as the paragraph above: a spelling carries nothing into the value.

 ### §1.4 Strings